Training-Free Multi-User Generative Semantic Communications via Null-Space Diffusion Sampling: Related Works

 \subsection{Diffusion Models}

-Denoising diffusion probabilistic models \cite{ho2020denoising} (diffusion models, in short) have recently become the state of the art for generating multimedia content ranging from images \cite{saharia2022photorealistic, Rombach2021latent, You2023CoBITAC} and audio \cite{Liu2023AudioLDM2L, Ghosal2023TexttoAudioGU, Popov2023OT, Huang2023MakeAnAudioTG, turetzky22_interspeech} to video \cite{hong2023cogvideo, Gu2023SeerLI, Jiang2023Text2PerformerTH}, usually conditioned on some user-friendly representation such as textual description \cite{saharia2022photorealistic, Nichol2021GLIDETP} or sketches \cite{Zhang2023AddingCC}.
-We can identify three key elements responsible for diffusion models success and widespread.
+Denoising diffusion probabilistic models \cite{ho2020denoising} (diffusion models, in short) have recently become the state of the art for generating multimedia content ranging from images \cite{saharia2022photorealistic, Rombach2021latent} and audio \cite{Liu2023AudioLDM2L, Ghosal2023TexttoAudioGU} to video \cite{huang2025planxinstructvideogeneration, Jiang2023Text2PerformerTH}, usually conditioned on some user-friendly representation such as textual description \cite{saharia2022photorealistic, huang2025planxinstructvideogeneration}.
+We can identify two key elements responsible for diffusion models success and widespread.
 First, the generation ability of diffusion models crucially outperforms the capabilities of other models, such as Generative Adversarial Networks (GANs) or Variational Autoencoders (VAEs) \cite{Dhariwal2021BeatGANs}.
 Second, the sampling process of diffusion models is far more stable than the generation process of GANs \cite{Croitoru2023TPAMI}, making it a more reliable method compared to them.
-Lastly, in symbiosis with the development of novel theoretical diffusion models, many free-to-public demos have been released, equipped with models pretrained on extra-large-scale data that have a great ability to generalize on different tests.
-Open source availability crucially boosts the adoption and usability of diffusion models, allowing them to be incorporated into other novel frameworks and a plethora of applications.
-Together, these three aspects also favor the adoption of diffusion models in semantic communication scenarios \cite{Grassucci2023GenerativeSC, Grassucci2023DiffusionMF, Yang2024ICASSP, Wijesinghe2023DiffGODG, Tandon2021Txt2VidUB} or multi-user ones \cite{zeng2024dmce}, whose models reliability is crucial and where their ability to regenerate content from extremely compressed information perfectly fits the semantic communication scenario.
-Indeed, generative semantic communication frameworks based on diffusion models have clearly outperformed \cite{Grassucci2023GenerativeSC} existing methods based on GANs \cite{Gunduz2022GenSem} and VAEs \cite{Malur2020VAE, Estiri2020AVA}.
+Together, these aspects also favor the adoption of diffusion models in semantic communication scenarios \cite{Liu2025TCCN, Xu2025JSAC, Grassucci2023GenerativeSC, Grassucci2023DiffusionMF, Yang2024ICASSP, Pei2025TWC} or multi-user ones \cite{zeng2024dmce}, whose models reliability is crucial and where their ability to regenerate content from extremely compressed information perfectly fits the semantic communication scenario.
+Indeed, generative semantic communication frameworks based on diffusion models have clearly outperformed existing methods based on GANs \cite{Gunduz2022GenSem} and VAEs \cite{Malur2020VAE, Estiri2020AVA, Liang2026Survey}.